Skip to content

 However, the environmental benefits are mitigated by the energy use and emissions from the recycling processes themselves.
 It is crucial for electronics recycling companies to adopt practices that reduce their carbon emissions, striving to make the electronics recycling and repurposing processes as energy-efficient as possible.

 Leveraging renewable energy sources stands out as a viable approach to meet energy needs and address climate change concerns.
-Transitioning to sustainable energy alternatives to traditional fossil fuels is increasingly recognized as an essential step towards mitigating environmental impacts and averting the looming threat of resource scarcity.
+Transitioning to sustainable energy alternatives from traditional fossil fuels is increasingly recognized as an essential step towards mitigating environmental impacts and averting the looming threat of resource scarcity.

 You can read more about emissions generated across Scope 1,2 and 3 emissions and the commitments SK tes has made to reducing emissions in our latest Sustainability Report.